 Sackett et al., 1996, p.
 71

-Data extraction is a critical yet meticulous step in meta-analysis.
-The original studies included may report results using varying effect measures or data formats, or may not follow the format required by common meta-analysis software.
-This necessitates converting the data into a standardized format for future meta-analysis.
+Data extraction and transformation represent critical methodological steps in meta-analysis.
+The included primary studies may report outcomes using diverse effect measures or data formats, which may not align with the requirements of standard meta-analysis software.
+This necessitates the implementation of appropriate statistical methods to standardize the data for subsequent meta-analytic synthesis.